Fastly Rust Compute@Edge configuration options

 px_login_successful_body_regex

-The default body regex for login-success detection.
-This takes effect when the reporting method is body.
+The default body regular expression that indicates a successful login.
+This takes effect when the px_login_successful_reporting_method is set to body.

 key: px_login_successful_body_regex